gcallah/JohnGray/papers/callahan.md

 because it is believed to be the most spiritually evolved, thus carries a special responsibility..."
 (Hindu American Foundation).

-He then describes the idea that "salvation is open to all" as "one of Christianity's most dubious promises" 4.
+He then describes the idea that "salvation is open to all" as "one of Christianity's most dubious promises" (2007, p.
+4).
 We can grant that, if humans are just an outcome of random, material forces, that salvation is open to no one, since there is no such thing.
 But why then include the proviso "open to all"?
 In Gray's view, is salvation open to some but not to others?

-Gray then claims, "in the world shown us by Darwin, there is nothing that can be called progress" 4
+Gray then claims, "in the world shown us by Darwin, there is nothing that can be called progress" (2007, p.
+4).

-But Darwin himself clearly believed in progress, for example: "I do not doubt that this process of improvement has affected in a marked and sensible manner the organisation of the more recent and victorious forms of life, in comparison with the ancient and beaten forms; but I can see no way of testing this sort of progress."
-Origin of species, On the state of Development of Ancient Forms
+But Darwin himself clearly believed in progress, for example: "And as natural selection works solely by and for the good of each being, all corporeal and mental endowments will tend to progress towards perfection."
+(1872, Chapter XV, par.
+55)

 Perhaps Gray would argue that his claim is an implication of Darwin's theory that Darwin himself missed; but then he should at least mention that fact.
 A reader who had not encountered Darwin in the original would naturally conclude that this was what Darwin himself thought.

-He next claims that "Christianity's cardinal error" is that "humans are different from all other animals" 4
+He next claims that "Christianity's cardinal error" is that "humans are different from all other animals" (2007, p.
+4).

 And yet, as we have seen, this same "error" is present in many traditions.
 In fact, as Chesterton pointed out, a good empirically grounded alien, arriving on earth, would immediately recognize that humans are different from all other